-It is a matter of fact that during last decade
+It is a matter of fact that during last decade Deep Learning indisputably proved its "magic" power . . .

-Deep Learning indisputably proved its "magic" power...
+- Why it "suddenly" works?while earlier it didn't? - What were the milestones, the breakthrough ideas, and the key inventions that effectively made the drammatical development possible and changed the machine learning world forever?

-- Why it "suddenly" works? ...
+If you want to learn more - take the opportunity

-... while earlier it didn't?
+\implies Attend the great course on Deep Learning taught by dr. Milan Straka!

-- What were
+ReLU activation

-the milestones, the breakthrough ideas, and the key inventions that effectively made the drammatical development possible and changed the machine learning world forever?
+and its modifications like LReLU, PReLU, SReLU, ELU,

-If you want to learn more - take the opportunity \implies Attend the great Milan Straka's course on Deep Learning!
+- softmax output + negative log likelihood loss

-Key inventions in last decade
+- better regularization techniques

-- ReLU activation and its modifications like LReLU, PReLU, SReLU, ELU,... - softmax output + negative log likelihood loss - better regularization techniques - e.g. "dropout" - Gradient Descent with adaptive gradient - $-\mbox{ e.g. SGD}$ with momentum, AdaGrad, RMSProp, Adam
+e.g. "dropout"

-Key inventions in last decade (cont.)
+Gradient Descent with adaptive gradient e.g. SGD with momentum, AdaGrad, RMSProp, Adam convolution NN